danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 The usual pattern is:

 1. A single thread fully constructs an object, including any sub structures and anything else you might need.
-Often subsytems provide initialization helpers for objects that driver can subclass through embedding, e.g.
+Often subsystems provide initialization helpers for objects that driver can subclass through embedding, e.g.
 <code>drm_connector_init()</code> for initializing a kernel modesetting output
 object.
 Additional functions can set up different or optional aspects of an